djordje200179/Spellio/README.md

 ### Usage
 Currently, there are two main mods available:

-#### 1. Word prediction
+#### 1. Word completion
-Engine will predict words based on prefix that was inputted.
+Engine will try to complete word based on the prefix that was inputted.
 Possible words will be sorted by their frequency in the engine.

 Example: